 The following information is presented as guidance for UK investors.

 In the UK most people have an annual CGT exemption.
-In 2015/16 it is applied on the first £11,100 of gains across all their investments.
-If profits on WhiskyInvestDirect are deemed capital gains, then ordinarily the amount of the annual exemption would apply, and profits above the annual exemption are ordinarily taxed at 28%.
+In 2023/24 it is applied on the first £6,000 of gains across all their investments, down from £12,300 in the previous tax year.
+This will be further reduced to £3,000 for tax year 2024/25 and subsequent tax years.
+If profits on WhiskyInvestDirect are deemed capital gains, then ordinarily the amount of the annual exemption would apply, and profits above the annual exemption are ordinarily taxed at 20%.

 There is a possibility that the tax treatment of investing in whisky in bond will attract less tax.
 There are arguments concerning wasting chattels.